 Violent crime in Michigan: Fear vs. reality

-Michigan has a higher violent crime rate than 37 states, and half of its residents feel safe in The Great Lakes State.
-The increase in experiences with violent crime and gun violence might account for the higher daily level of high concern compared to last year.
+Michigan has a higher violent crime rate than the national average and only half of its residents feel safe in The Great Lake State.
+The increase in experiences with violent crime and gun violence might account for the higher daily level of high concern.

-- 10% of survey respondents reported having a personal experience with violent crime in the last year—surprisingly, this is 6% higher than the previous year.
+- 10% of survey respondents reported having a personal experience with violent crime in the last year—this is the same as the national average.

-- Murder remains the least-common violent crime in Michigan, accounting for just 1% of violent crimes in The Great Lakes State (US 1%).
+- Murder remains the least-common violent crime in The Great Lake State.

 - 22% of survey participants use some form of personal protection—much lower than the national average of 34%.

 Attitudes about gun violence in Michigan